GadirajuSanjayvarma/DenseDepth-and-Mask-Prediction/README.md

 * In part-4 we have conv16,conv17,upsample,concatenation,conv18,conv19.
 * The code used for the part-4 diagram
 ```
     self.conv16=self.create_conv2d(128,64,dilation=16,padding=16) #receptive field 185 input-image:50x50x128 output:50x50x64
     self.conv17=self.create_conv2d(64,64) #receptive field 189 input-image:50x50x64 output:50x50x64
     self.upsampling2=nn.Upsample((100,100), mode='nearest') #receptive field 193 formula is 2^(no of sampling layers)*(kernalsize-1)
     self.conv18=self.create_conv2d(128,128) #receptive field 197,31 input-image:100x100x128 output:100x100x128
     self.conv19=self.create_conv2d(128,1,bn=False, dropout=0, relu=False) #receptive field 201 input:100x100x128 output:100x100x1

 ```
+## So in conv17,18,19 i didnt use any dilation because we reached the end of our network so it will be bettwr if we try to increase stability rather than receptive filed.So at the ending layers i didnt used any dilation.But i already got a receptive field of 205x205,39x39
 * So from conv15 the output will be 50x50x128 and we will send it to conv16.The output form conv16 will be 50x50x64.
 * Then we will send it to conv17 where the input is 50x50x64 and output is 50x50x64
 * Then we will send it to upsampling because we need to add skip connection to the variable and they should be of same size.So the skip connection is of size 100x100x64 so we need to convert present varible to size 100x100x64 which is of size 50x50x64.
 * So after upsampling we have to concatenate and now we have multiple receptive fields.
 * After concatenation we will have 128 channels  of shape 100x100x128.
 * In conv18 we will convolve on this one and obtain 128 channels of size 100x100 again.
-* In conv19 which is  a final convolution we convert our 128 channels to single channel which will be our depth image.
+* In conv19 which is  a final convolution we convert our 128 channels to single channel which will be our mask image.
 * The code which is used in forward propagation is
 ```
    output1=self.conv16(output1) #receptive field 185